Wells Psychology

 To help set accurate expectations and ensure you understand the program’s true purpose and approach, it's important to clarify what COSP is NOT:

-1. Not Therapy: COSP is not a substitute for individual or family therapy.
-It is an educational program aimed at enhancing good-enough parenting skills and deepening understanding of children's emotional needs.
+1. Not Therapy: COSP is not a replacement for individual, family, or trauma-focused therapy.
+It is an educational and reflective program designed to support “good enough” parenting by deepening understanding of children’s emotional needs.

-4. Not Rigid: COSP is not a strict step-by-step parenting manual or set of rules.
-It offers a flexible framework that can be adapted to fit the unique needs of your family.
+4. Not Rigid: COSP is not a set of parenting rules or a step-by-step manual.
+It offers a flexible framework that can be adapted to the unique needs and values of each family.

-• Secure Attachment: Children with secure attachment feel confident that their caregivers will be there for them.
-They use their parents as a "secure base" from which to explore and a "safe haven" to return to when distressed.
-COSP helps parents consistently provide this secure base and safe haven, fostering a sense of security in their children.
+• Secure Attachment: Children with secure attachment feel confident that their caregiver will be emotionally available.
+They use their caregiver as a “secure base” to explore and a “safe haven” to return to when distressed.
+COSP supports caregivers to provide this kind of relational safety through consistent, reflective, and responsive caregiving.

 Investment & Location